bettyriver/Blobby3D/README.md

 You may want to setup a terminal alias such that you can run the executable from anywhere on your machine.
 The -t 1 parameter sets the number of threads -- I recommend using multiple threads.
 The -f MODEL_OPTIONS tells the model to use the input hyperparameters/parameters required to defined the priors.
 Note the the DNest4 parameters are defined in the OPTIONS file.

-There will be 3 output files created as the executable runs:
+There will be 3 output files created as Blobby3D runs:

 sample_info.txt
 sample.txt